RaghavRamesh/RaghavRamesh.github.io/_posts/2020-12-04-different-streaks-for-different-freaks.md

 I'm glad I found a way to trick my brain into developing a useful habit: I've been learning French (mostly, and a few other languages) on Duolingo for the past 500 or so days for at least 5 mins every day.

 The journey so far has been rewarding.
-It started out as an activity my then girlfriend (now wife) would do together.
+It started out as an activity my wife and I would do together.
 Over time I developed genuine interest towards the language and I ventured into learning about the French culture through TV shows, podcasts and travel videos.

 On days when I was not motivated to learn, this streak stat and my discipline kept me going.
 On other days, I find myself glued to my phone finishing lesson after lesson on Duolingo, soaking in the benefits of [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition).